dommj00/bookshop-azure/README.md

 # BookShop - Online Book Store

-A simple e-commerce site deployed on Azure.
+A simple e-commerce site deployed in the cloud.